1111112/ChatGPT_Conversations_To_Markdown/README.md

 5. Install the required Python dependencies:
 ```
-pip install tqdm
+pip install tqdm python-dateutil
 ```

 ## Usage
-1. Update the config.json file with your desired settings, such as user and assistant names, input and output paths, and other formatting options.
+1. Create your own `config.json` file based on the provided `config.template.json`.
+Update it with your desired settings, such as user and assistant names, input and output paths, and other formatting options.
    - Set `filter_before_year` to control which conversations are included (default: 2025)
    - Set `enable_summarization` to false/true to control the summarization feature (default: false)
 2. Create your JSON input directory and add the JSON file e.g. conversations.json you received from the export of the ChatGPT conversations to this location.
 Add this path to your config file.
 3. Create the Output Directory and add this path to your config file.
 Your markdown files will appear here after the script runs.
-4. Run the script:
+4. Create your own shell script based on the provided `run_chatgpt_processor.template.sh` or run the script directly:
 ```
 python chatgpt_json_to_markdown.py
 ```